Walloon

 Walloon has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified two projects that could impact the area significantly due to changes in local infrastructure.
-These key projects are: Western Ipswich Bypass Proposal, Dawn Walloon, Cunningham Highway Upgrade - Yamanto Interchange to Ebenezer Creek (including Amberley Interchange), and Ebenezer Regional Industrial Area.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+One major project identified by AreaSearch is expected to affect the region: Western Ipswich Bypass Proposal.
+Other notable projects include Dawn Walloon, Cunningham Highway Upgrade - Yamanto Interchange to Ebenezer Creek (including Amberley Interchange), and Ebenezer Regional Industrial Area.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.